 Exam-based academic accommodations may include:

-Students with a physical disability may apply for a disabled parking pass and/or on-campus housing accommodation.
+Students with a physical disability may apply for campus accommodation and a disabled parking pass through Accessibility Services.

 The campus has unreserved parking spaces located at the top and bottom of a steep hill (23% incline) which can be challenging for people with mobility limitations.
 There are a limited number of reserved parking spots around the classroom buildings that require permission for use.